Little Malvern Court

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-Little Malvern Court & Gardens is a historic site located in Little Malvern, nestled in the Malvern Hills.
-It features a 15th-century Prior's Hall and 10 acres of gardens.
-The property has been in the Berington family since the 1530s.
+Little Malvern Court & Gardens is a historic site located in Little Malvern, WR14 4JN, and is a member of Historic Houses.
+The property includes a 15th-century Prior's Hall and 10 acres of gardens, offering visitors a glimpse into history and nature.

-• When open, the gardens are accessible on Wednesday and Thursday afternoons, on days when the house is also open.
+- Garden Visits: The gardens are open on Wednesday and Thursday afternoons on days the house is open.
+No pre-booking is required for garden visits.
 The gardens are not open to general visitors on Saturdays.

 Admission Prices:

-• No dogs are allowed, except for assistance dogs.
+- Dogs are not permitted, except for assistance dogs.

 House tour – £12 adult, £5 child